mskilab-org/gTrack/rtdocs/vignettePointMutations/vignettePointMutations.rst

 Graphing Point Mutations
 ========================

 To illustrate gTrack's functionality in graphing point mutations, a data set of sequences is created and a few of them will are picked as variants.
 This data will be graphed and because there are outliers (variants), they will be easily visable.
-This vignette also exemplifies how/when to use the gTrack **name** parameter.
+This vignette also exemplifies how/when to use the gTrack **title** parameter.

-name Parameter
+title Parameter
 ~~~~~~~~~~~~~~